-In December 2017, the Compensation Committee met to review performance against the remaining 2017 corporate goals and to recommend bonus amounts to our board of directors.
-The Compensation Committee determined that both of the companywide performance targets had been met.
-With regard to the discretionary portion of the bonuses, for each of the applicable executive officers, it was determined that their individual performance merited receipt of the full discretionary portion of the bonus.
+In December 2019, the Compensation Committee met to review performance against the 2019 corporate goals and to recommend bonus amounts to our Board of Directors.
+The Compensation Committee determined that five of the six companywide performance targets had been met, including the goal weighted three times more heavily than the other goals, which resulted in a payout of 88% of the portion of the amount of the bonus award that was based on the achievement of the companywide goals.
+In addition, it was determined that Dr. Jouhikainen achieved 94% of his applicable individual performance measures, and Mr. Lowrance achieved 100% of his applicable individual performance measures.
+With regard to the discretionary portion of the bonus due to the outcome of the IMPALA Phase 3 clinical study.